Elderberry, 'Haschberg' European

 Plant size: 3 gallon size well rooted plant, about 18" tall with a well developed root system.
 Will likely produce fruit the second season in the ground if given good care.

-When we ship: Available for SPRING or FALL 2017 shipping.
+When we ship: Available for SPRING 2018 shipping.

 Shipping restrictions: None.